LinusKay/fruity-dance/README.md

 # Fruity Dance Custom Sprites

-Repository for custom Fruit Dance animations
+Repository for custom animations for the FL Studio plugin Fruity Dance.

 ## Installation
 1. Download the respective sprite sheet PNG and meta TXT files for the desired animation